isc-projects/forge/doc/install.md

 You can establish internet connection on other interface if you want.
 Two different networks should be used for:

- vboxnet0 - configuration server via ssh, you can use this network to ssh to forge machine vboxnet1 - testing, ip needs to be set manualy on both machines
+* vboxnet0 - configuration server via ssh, you can use this network to ssh to forge machine
+* vboxnet1 - testing, ip needs to be set manually on both machines

 The author used this configuration: